 The right tool depends on your team size, budget, and what you're actually trying to accomplish.
 Here's a quick decision framework.

-- Choose Ringly.io if: You run a Shopify store and want AI phone support plus call analytics without buying two separate tools.
-Start your free trial here.
+- Choose Ringly.io if: You run a Shopify store and want AI phone support plus call analytics without buying two separate tools, set up for you and backed by a Resolution Promise.

 - Choose CallMiner if: You need the deepest conversation analysis across thousands of daily calls and have the enterprise budget for it.